 Today's Melrose is a pretty town largely bypassed by the key routes through the Borders.
 The two main roads, the A7 from Carlisle to Edinburgh and the A68 from Darlington to Edinburgh pass a couple of miles either side of Melrose, while the more recent bypass by the road connecting them, the A6091, means the town is untroubled by heavy through traffic.
 This is perhaps as well as it is can be a very busy place in its own right.
 One route that does come right through Melrose is the Southern Upland Way long distance footpath.

 Visitors to Melrose are drawn by a range of attractions.
 Best known is Melrose Abbey, which lies on the north east side of the centre of the town.
+Forming part of this is the excellent Commendator's House Museum, which lays claim to having the largest collection of medieval artefacts on display anywhere in Scotland.
 Close to the abbey is the walled Priorwood Garden, run by the National Trust for Scotland.
 This specialises in species suitable for drying, and there is a dried flower shop here too.
-This is open all year, but with slightly shorter hours in winter.
+The NTS also own the nearby Harmony Garden.

-Also in Melrose is the Trimontium Exhibition, celebrating the Roman heritage of the area and the starting point for a four mile circular walk taking in the key Roman sites including those at Newstead.
-This is open from April to October.
+Also in Melrose is the Trimontium Museum, celebrating the Roman heritage of the area and the starting point for a four mile circular walk taking in the key Roman sites including those at Newstead.
 Two miles to the west is Abbotsford, the home of Sir Walter Scott.